Experimental space-division multiplexed polarization-entanglement distribution through 12 paths of a multicore fiber: Path visibility

 We start with the characterization of spatial correlations of the photons distributed over the MCF.
 For this purpose, we measured the photon intensities and the coincidence counts between all possible combinations of cores in each ring (Fig. \ref{fig:setup}, module \textbf{a}).
 All combinations of core pairs, 15 pairs for the inner ring and 66 pairs for the outer ring, were measured for $30\,$s each.
-Through the accurate temperature control and MCF alignment procedure, there was no measurable cross-talk between the two rings.

 The SPDC source produces spatially entangled photons which show anti-correlations in momentum \cite{walborn2010spatial}.
 The transverse wave vectors of the signal and idler photons are mapped through the far-field measurement onto MCF cores (paths) (see also Fig. \ref{fig:mcf-spdc}, b).
 In this way, we relate the momentum correlations to the path correlations between opposite cores of the rings.